MAHMOUDELSAYED69/Note-Studio/README.md

 ## Usage

 1. **Install the App**
-   - Download and install Note Studio from your app store.
+   - Download and install Note Studio.

 2. **Open the App**
    - Launch Note Studio on your device.